temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

 sudo systemctl enable temporal-ui
 ```

-Use systemctl status temporal to verify that it started successfully:
+Use the `systemctl` command to verify that `temporal-ui` started successfully:

 ```bash
 sudo systemctl status temporal-ui